 3. Settle Your Debt

 When our debt negotiators have reached a settlement with your creditor, we contact you to authorize the settlement before finalizing the agreement.
 We never settle a debt without your permission, and we don’t collect any fees until we settle a debt.
 Once a debt is settled, it can be repaid as a lump sum payment or a structured settlement paid over time.
 Our fees are also collected at this point.
 They may range between 15%-25% of your enrolled debt, depending on your state of residence, debt amount, and other factors.
+They are set once you enroll into the program and never increase.

 4. Be Debt-Free